-Alzheimer's to be diagnosed onlineJanuary 8th, 2013 in Alzheimer's disease & dementia
+Alzheimer's to be diagnosed onlineJanuary 8, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—The early onset of Alzheimer's disease could be detected using a simple online test, according to scientists from the Queensland Brain Institute (QBI) at The University of Queensland (UQ).

 Study coordinator Professor Lizzie Coulson said her research team at QBI had identified how Alzheimer's disease impairs the cholinergic basal forebrain in undertaking navigational tasks.

 "One of the areas known to degenerate in Alzheimer's disease is a region called as the cholinergic basal forebrain, implicated in memory and attention," Professor Coulson said.

 "It has been unclear whether loss of function in this brain area causes the cognitive changes seen early in Alzheimer's disease."

 The researchers examined the cognitive changes in rodent models with basal forebrain degeneration mimicking Alzheimer's disease.

 "Surprisingly, the mice behaved normally on most of the cognitive tests," Professor Coulson said.

 "However on a recall navigation task akin to 'dead reckoning', the mice become disorientated."